awsdocs/amazon-sqs-developer-guide/doc_source/sqs-create-queue-sse.md

 Before you begin working with the example code, specify your AWS credentials\.
 For more information, see [Set up AWS Credentials and Region for Development](http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/setup-credentials.html) in the *AWS SDK for Java Developer Guide*\.

 Before you can use SSE, you must configure AWS KMS key policies to allow encryption of queues and encryption and decryption of messages\.
 You must also ensure that the key policies of the customer master key \(CMK\) allow the necessary permissions\.
-For more information, see [What AWS KMS Permissions Do I Need to Use SSE for Amazon SQS?](sqs-server-side-encryption.md#sqs-what-permissions-for-sse)\.
+For more information, see [What AWS KMS Permissions Do I Need to Use SSE for Amazon SQS?](sqs-server-side-encryption.md#sqs-what-permissions-for-sse)

 1. Obtain the customer master key \(CMK\) ID\.
 For more information, see [Key Terms](sqs-server-side-encryption.md#sqs-sse-key-terms)\.
 **Note**
 Keep the following in mind:
-If you don't specify a custom CMK, Amazon SQS uses the AWS\-managed CMK for Amazon SQS\.
+If you don't specify a custom CMK, Amazon SQS uses the AWS managed CMK for Amazon SQS\.
 For instructions on creating custom CMKs, see [Creating Keys](http://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.
-The first time you use the AWS Management Console to specify the AWS\-managed CMK for Amazon SQS for a queue, AWS KMS creates the AWS\-managed CMK for Amazon SQS\.
+The first time you use the AWS Management Console to specify the AWS managed CMK for Amazon SQS for a queue, AWS KMS creates the AWS managed CMK for Amazon SQS\.
-Alternatively, the first time you use the `SendMessage` or `SendMessageBatch` action on a queue with SSE enabled, AWS KMS creates the AWS\-managed CMK for Amazon SQS\.
+Alternatively, the first time you use the `SendMessage` or `SendMessageBatch` action on a queue with SSE enabled, AWS KMS creates the AWS managed CMK for Amazon SQS\.

 1. To enable server\-side encryption, specify the CMK ID by setting the `KmsMasterKeyId` attribute of the `[CreateQueue](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_CreateQueue.html)` or `[SetQueueAttributes](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_SetQueueAttributes.html)` action\.

-   The following code example creates a new queue with SSE using the AWS\-managed CMK for Amazon SQS:
+   The following code example creates a new queue with SSE using the AWS managed CMK for Amazon SQS:

    ```
    final AmazonSQS sqs = AmazonSQSClientBuilder.defaultClient();